uidaholib/main-web-redesign_draft/content/special-collections/plan.md

     <div class="card">
         <div class="card-body">
           <h3>Open Hours</h3>
-            From July 1, 2021 - August 23, 2021 we will be open to the public Monday-Friday between 1:00pm-3:00pm in the <a href="https://www.lib.uidaho.edu/about/maps.html">Reading Room</a>.
+            From July 1, 2021 - August 23, 2021 we will be open to the public Monday-Friday between 1:00pm-3:00pm in the <a href=" {{ '/about/maps.html' | relative_url }}">Reading Room</a>.
 Everyone is welcome to come in and view materials!
 Please check back on August 23, 2021 for updated hours for the academic year.
         </div>
     </div>
     <div class="card">